YannMarchesseau/IconVault/README.md

 ### `baseUrl` Parameter

-`baseUrl` must point to the public folder containing the icons.
+`baseUrl` must point to the public root of the catalog.

 If the site is hosted here: